|

 purposely left for changing colors and for other reasons.

+the line.
 Sometimes, entire conveyors are stripped of product at the end of

 each day.
 Often, regular manual tasks require the conveyor